 Our long drive yesterday landed us in a little town in Texas called Shamrock.
 We are now west enough to be coming across some of the same states we visited at the beginning but just further north.
 Being a little town right off of Interstate 40, it is a town that was part of the old Route 66.
 And it is no accident that we decided to stay here last night.

 We got here late last night and found a gas station next to a McDonald’s that accommodated overnight parking.
 We took a chance by passing through a couple of truck stops along the way to get here not knowing what would be here and it paid off.
+Some locals were watching summer soccer on TV and appeared to be very welcoming.

 The town was named by an Irish immigrant in the late 19th century to honor his heritage.
 With a population of just 2,000 people, there is not a whole lot to do here.